cutehackers/Archdroid/README.md

 # Archroid
 Android architecture library that generates boilerplate codes through annotation processing.<br/>
 This project is mostly inspired by [SVC](https://github.com/BansookNam/svc) github library project, which provides different pattern called SVC (Screen, View, ControlTower).
 Those who are interested in the pattern, please visit the repository.
-- This library provides simple lightweight framework that generates architecture related codes instead of developers using annotaion.
+- This library provides simple lightweight framework for generateing architecture related codes with annotaion.
-- This library is aimed at providing an easy environment that is convenient to manage or refactor business logic by replacing repetitive codes with annotation.
+- and is designed to provide a convenient environment for managing or refactoring business logic by replacing repetitive codes with annotation.

 ## MVP implementation (building)
 ### Prerequisites